-Last week I outlined how to make smudge sticks, and as promised, wanted to follow that up by writing about some of the most common smudging herbs to use.
-Enjoy!
+Last week I outlined how to make smudge sticks and wanted to follow that up by writing about some of the most common smudging herbs to use.

 Learn how to grow and how to use stevia as a sweetener.
 It is very easy to grow, and can be processed into powder or extract for use as a natural homemade sweetener.

 Let’s take a look at 4 natural beauty tips to help simplify and clean up your beauty routine.
 Along with the tips we’ll also share 10 DIY Natural beauty recipes!